mmhej/poissonsolver/README.txt

   INTRODUCTION
 --------------------------------------------------------------------------------
-  GreenFish is a library developed for solving the Poisson equation lap(A) = -B for unbounded and/or periodic domains with spectral accuracy.
+  The Poisson solver library developed for solving the Poisson equation lap(A) = -B for unbounded and/or periodic domains with spectral accuracy.
-  The GreenFish solver is based regularised Green's function solutions which is efficiently computed by an FFT methodology to perform the convolutions.
+  The Poisson solver is based regularised Green's function solutions which is efficiently computed by an FFT methodology to perform the convolutions.

   The library is distributed under a GNU General Public License by which the